cicadacreativemag/ccm_website/content/home.md

 <a href="https://fundraising.fracturedatlas.org/cicada-creative-magazine"><img alt="Donate now at Fractured Atlas!" src="https://fundraising.fracturedatlas.org/images/fundraiser-share-buttons/share-button--light--white.png" /></a>
 {{< /cards/card-small >}}

+{{< cards/card-small title="SUBMIT TO ISSUE 09" caption="Submit your work!" link="https://tally.so/r/wLkEVz" img-src="/images/home/submissions-16.png" alt="A call to submissions for Issue 09.
+Currently accepting poetry, art, prose, music, video and more.">}}
+Submit your work to Issue 09!
+Submissions will be open until May 31 with an estimated turnaround time of 6-8 weeks.
+Stay creative!
+{{< /cards/card-small >}}

-{{< cards/card-small title="ISSUE 08 IS LIVE" caption="Read now!" link="/issues/issue-8" img-src="/images/landing/issue08cover.webp" alt="A call to submissions for Issue 08.
+{{< cards/card-small title="ISSUE 08 IS LIVE" caption="Read now!" link="/issues/issue-8" img-src="/images/home/issue08cover.webp" alt="A call to submissions for Issue 08.
 Features an illustration of a white-haired character with star eyes.">}}
 We are pleased to announce Issue 08: Dial-up Dreams has been released!
 Thank you all for your patience with this issue's release, and also for your passionate contributions.
 We are confident you'll love this issue as much as we do.
 {{< /cards/card-small >}}